modestimpala/OdinOnDemand/README.md

 ### Versions:

+0.9.60-beta
+ - First Gramophone prefab release
+ - Added custom recipes via json config
+ - Added looping with multiplayer sync
+ - Added Boombox YouTube support
+ - Added loading circle to cinema screens
+ - Greatly increased efficiency of how plugin finds media-players for multiplayer
+ - Changed volume handling, added default player volume
+ - Fixed Boombox volume bug
+ - Fixed boombox playing previous SoundCloud song on set video button press when song unavailable
+ - Cleaned up debug logging
+ - Cleaned up config

+0.9.58-beta
+ - Fixed GUI not closing when media-player destroyed by other player.

+0.9.57-beta
+ - Added Vulkan Support

+0.9.56-beta
+ - Small adjustment in Rendering distance calculations

+0.9.55-beta
+ - Fixed Screen volume bug
+ - Added "Screens Stop Rendering Out of Range" and config

+0.9.51-beta
+ - Fix spelling mistake

 0.9.5-beta
- - Added native Youtube Functionality.
+ - Added native YouTube Functionality.
 No need to use an external server now, but it's still there if you want it.
-   Youtube is now enabled by default and should work just fine.
+   YouTube is now enabled by default and should work just fine.
 Let me know if you have any issues.
 Be sure to wipe configs.

 0.9.1-beta
  - Fixed Boombox Default Distance